jgeumlek/MoltenGamepad/README.md

     make eventlists

-The only linked libraries under this default target are libudev and libpthread.
+The only linked libraries under this default target are libudev, libpthread, and libdl.

 Currently two plugins can optionally be built into MoltenGamepad when compiling, `wiimote` and `steamcontroller`.
 By default, only the former is set to be built.
 Modify the lines at the beginning of the Makefile to control whether these plugins are included.